pratheeshrussell1992/phpUnitTestingSample/README.md

 Will run only the method testAddSuccess

 vendor/bin/phpunit --testsuite calcTest
 Will run the testsuite calcTest (refer phpunit.xml) you can combine it with filter command also

+Refer https://phpunit.readthedocs.io/en/9.3/assertions.html for other assertions